 Vineyards that are in at least their fourth growing season after set out or third season after grafting can be insured.
 All varieties of grapes can be insured.
-Many varieties of grapes are listed for each county (for example, 23 in Napa, 28 in San Joaquin).
+Many varieties of grapes are listed for each county ( such as 24 in Napa, 34 in San Joaquin).
 Growers must insure all their acreage of a particular variety in a county at the same coverage level.
 However, one variety can be insured and not another.
 For example, growers could insure all their Chardonnay and none of their Merlot vineyards.